On the Issues

 Aurora Avenue North is the most neglected place in the City of Seattle.
 It will not remain so if I am elected to the City Council.
 I will work with the Aurora-Licton and Bitter Lake communities and businesses along Aurora to begin to fulfill the promises that naming those areas “urban villages” should have entailed more than 20 years ago.

-The Lake City community needs a partner in its District 5 representative, one who will listen closely to the entire community’s concerns and aspirations, who will help leverage and guide City investments sensitive to those aspirations, and who will be accessible to everyone as Lake City undergoes what is likely to be profound change.
+Lake City needs a partner in its District 5 representative, one who will listen closely to the entire community’s concerns and aspirations, who will help leverage and guide City investments sensitive to those aspirations, and who will be accessible to everyone as Lake City undergoes what is likely to be profound change.
 Through my long history with the D5 Community Network, Thornton Creek Alliance, and the North District Council, I have shown I can be that sort of partner.